 There are three types of ropes:

 This type of rope is often incorrectly called static.
 It is widely used when working at height, such as rope access, ascent, descent and as a safety line with fall protection.
 The small elongation in these ropes is sufficient to sufficiently absorb a drop up to a fall factor of 0.3.
-They are not suitable for pre-climbing, but can be used for topro climbing because the fall factor is small there.
+They are not suitable for on sight climbing, but can be used for toprope climbing because the fall factor is small there.
 They are also used in caving and canyoning.
 CE EN 1891A / B rated (depending on diameter of rope)